3dgeo-heidelberg/etrainee/course/module2/03_image_processing/03_image_processing.md

 <i>Concept of creating time composites from three different dates images based on the highest NDVI value (figure by course authors).</i>
 </center>

 As you can see, the selection of pixels for composition consists of the highest possible value of NDVI, which can be helpful especially in vegetation analysis.
 It can also be a median value of another index or single band ([Potapov et al., 2011](https://doi.org/10.1016/j.rse.2010.10.001) found the median NIR band value better than NDVI on Landsat time series) or combination of index value with Brightness Temperature (as pixel’s temperature is a good indicator for cloud; [Roy et al., 2010](https://doi.org/10.1016/j.rse.2009.08.011)).
-There are also other parameters to apply for the composition, e.g. acquisition **Day of the Year** (DOY) or **distance to the clouds** ([Griffiths et al., 2013](https://doi.org/10.1109/jstars.2012.2228167)).
+There are also other possible conditions to apply for the composition, e.g. temporal distance to target **Day of the Year** (DOY) acquisition or **distance to the clouds** ([Griffiths et al., 2013](https://doi.org/10.1109/jstars.2012.2228167)).
 The comparison of 10 different compositing algorithms can be found in [Qiu et al., 2023](https://doi.org/10.1016/j.rse.2022.113375).
 The results of this work demonstrated that no single algorithm outperformed all others, but that performance depended on compositing intervals and cloud cover.

 Another strategy to provide gap-free composites is generating synthetic images by model predictions (e.g. regression on all available 2001-2004 Landsat data provided by [Zhu et al., 2015](https://doi.org/10.1016/j.rse.2015.02.009)) which can mitigate the effect of seasonality visible in the best available pixel composites.
 When comparing these both strategies for further change detection, synthetic images can produce more omission errors like not noticing subtle, gradual changes in a time series, while composites can lead to more commission errors, detecting change when there are still some clouds, cloud shadow or missing values.